Pyril, the Celestial Radiance

 Disciple Summons (T3)

-Flamebind - The divinator may channel Pyril’s energy into a protective ward of flames that physically coat the divinator’s armor, making grappling all but impossible and even being within the divinator’s radius a threatening affair.
-These flames will last for 4 turns, in which time they cannot burn the divinator and may cause 2nd degree burns to people that touch them.
+Flamebind – The divinator may channel Pyril’s energy into a protective ward of flames that physically coat the divinator’s armor, making grappling all but impossible and even being within the divinator’s radius a threatening affair.
+These flames will last for 4 turns, in which time they cannot burn the divinator and may cause 2nd degree burns to people who come in contact with them, even if they are wearing armoring–their holy flames shall ignore it.
+Has a cooldown of four turns before it can be cast again.

-Sun Bake - Only castable during daytime and outdoors, and lasts 10 turns.
-The caster takes advantage of the sunlight, allowing them to sufficiently perform the spell.
-Those under a vicinity of 20x20 ft with visible flesh will be affected in particular– feeling themselves start to heat up in temperature–gradually gaining extreme sunburns, sluggishness, dehydration.
-Those under the vicinity for more than 5 turns will gain second degree sunburns.
+Sun Bake – Only castable during daytime and outdoors, and lasts 10 turns.
+The caster takes advantage of the sunlight, allowing them to perform the spell sufficiently.
+Those in an area of 20x20 ft with visible flesh will be particularly affected, feeling themselves start to heat up, gradually developing severe sunburns, sluggishness, and dehydration.
+Those in the vicinity for more than 5 turns will gain second-degree sunburns.

 Aura of Sacrifice – When in combat with the Accursed, a divinator may discard their weapons and fall to their knees—performing a spell which creates a visible barrier around them.
 A translucent golden sphere surrounds them with a 10x10 feet, which the Accursed are entirely unable to enter nor attack through.
-However, the spell requires immense concentration—preventing the user from attacking during this time, and leaving them extremely vulnerable to other beings.
+However, the spell requires immense concentration—preventing the user from attacking during this time, and leaving them highly vulnerable to other beings.
+Has a cooldown of four turns before it can be cast again.

-Skyfall - Only castable outdoors.
-The divinator raises their hands to the sky, targeting a 5x5 foot area within their line of sight.
-Within seconds, a rain of fiery shards crashes down onto the targeted area—causing deep puncture wounds surrounded by burned flesh (2nd degree).
+Skyfall – Only castable outdoors.
+The divinator raises their hands to the sky, targeting a 5x5-foot area within their line of sight.
+Within seconds, a rain of fiery shards crashes down onto the targeted area—causing deep puncture wounds surrounded which can break chainmail links and burn flesh (2nd degree).
 The effect lasts for one (1) turn, and can only be summoned twice (2x) during an encounter.

 Herald Summons (T4)

-Ignite - Under great concentration, the divinator is capable of channeling the flames of Pyril directly upon one target within 50 feet, lighting fabrics and gambesons ablaze and scorching exposed skin.
-This cast may be easily interrupted by escaping the casters line of sight, or breaking their immediate concentration through physical means.
-In order to cast ignite, the divinator must remain stationary throughout.
-It takes 3 turns to cast this spell.
+Ignite – Under great concentration, the divinator is capable of channeling the flames of Pyril directly upon one target within 50 feet, lighting fabrics and gambesons ablaze and scorching exposed skin.
+This cast may be easily interrupted by escaping the caster's line of sight or breaking their immediate concentration through physical means.
+To cast Ignite, the divinator must remain stationary throughout.
+It takes 1 turn to cast this spell.

 Shining Glare – The divinator may call upon Pyril’s blessing to protect them with tangible, holy light.
 This tangible light will create a shield on the caster’s backside, closely resembling the sun in appearance and shape.
 Opponents who look at the shield will be met with a bright glare, having to look away to avoid blindness.
 It stretches 10 feet in length and possesses the durability of iron, allowing it to be used defensively to block oncoming attacks from behind.
 This barrier will last for 10 turns.
 As opposed to the caster, it can also be placed on the backside of an ally.